During which phase of meiosis do sister chromatids separate? | Channels for Pearson+

 1

-In Meiosis II, the process is similar to mitosis, where the sister chromatids are separated.
-This is crucial for understanding the separation of genetic material.
+In meiosis II, the separation of sister chromatids occurs, similar to what happens in mitosis.

-Identify the phases of Meiosis II: Prophase II, Metaphase II, Anaphase II, and Telophase II.
-Each phase has specific events that occur.
+Identify the phases of meiosis II: prophase II, metaphase II, anaphase II, and telophase II.

 Watch next